 How do you think Memphis has changed in the last 5 years?
 “It’s amazing how Memphis has changed.
 Just being down on South Main Street, there is such energy and activity happening.
 This is a city that was vibrant when it was younger, and I watched it go through, really, what was a depression for a time.
 Now it feels as if the city is back up and attracting energy, people, activity, and industry.
 We’re on a roll.”

 What’s the best thing you’ve eaten this week?
 “Last night I had Gus’s Fried Chicken.
 My brother-in-law was in from out of town and we had to eat real Memphis food, so we went to Gus’s.”

 That’s it for this week.
-Things we have learned so far in this 52-week journey: Memphians like to eat at Gus’s and Phuong Long, and they really like taking pictures in front of murals and graffiti.
+Things we have learned so far: Memphians like to eat at Gus’s and Phuong Long, and they really like taking pictures in front of murals and graffiti.
 I’ll be back next week with seven more Memphians.